adhamahmed/Glossary/README.md

 An algorithm is a step by step process to accomplish a task.
 Within programming, it has a start, a middle, and an end.
 It is often written as pseudocode, such as a flowchart.
 It will always lead to be the most effective solution that the programmer can come up with.

-When building an application, the process usually follows a lifecycle model:
+When building an application, the process usually follows a lifecycle model, such as the Waterfall Model which follows the steps:
 - Identifying the basic requirements of the application using market research
 - Create designs and prototypes from the concept
 - Small parts are implemented and tested